MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-protection-to-personal-data-in-office-365.md

 ### Cloud services

 Azure Active Directory provides identity access to any cloud service, including non-Microsoft providers such as Amazon Web Services.
 The illustration shows Office 365, “Other SaaS app,” and “PaaS app.”
-Arrows point from Azure Active Directory to each of these services, showing that Azure Active Directory can be used for authentication to all of these apps.
+Arrows point from Azure Active Directory to each of these services, showing that Azure Active Directory can be used for authentication to all of these app types.

 ### Types of accounts